Google Business Profile Services in South Africa

 Basic Upkeep

-• Updates the profile only when something breaks
+• Updates the profile when something breaks

 • Treats reviews as incidental rather than operational